mati3230/smartsegmentation/README.md

 2. *cd smartsegmentation*
 3. execute the setup.sh script:

-If a new CPU that provides AVX instructions and a CUDA capable GPU are available, use:
+If a new CPU that provides AVX instructions and a CUDA capable GPU is available, use:

 * *sh setup.sh*